This is the Hen House and the Run Together! The Rhode Island Homestead Chicken Coop is sure to make you eggstatic!!

 Our carabiners and other hardware are heavy duty stainless steel

-- Easy to clean pull out tray to catch their waste and keep things clean
+- Easy to clean: Has a pull out tray to catch their waste for easy cleaning

 - Top Quality Construction: heavy gauge hardware, wire mesh, hard plastic lined under roof panels, Ajustlock bolt latches, supporting braces between run panels, Acrylic sliding window, Fold down and LOCKING window covers!